jootse84/jootse84.github.io/_posts/2017-03-31-proper-eats-in-new-york.md

 Selecting a place to eat in New York on the fly is safe with the city's restaurant inspection letter rating.
 Each restaurant is inspected at least once per year by the [Health Department](https://www1.nyc.gov/site/doh/services/restaurant-grades.page).
 The inspectors check the food quality and temperature, in addition of space and personal hygiene.

 After the inspection, restaurants get assigned a grade represented by a letter from A to C being the first one the best rating - *A: super clean*; while the last one the worst rate - *C: let's say dirty*.
-Restaurants are requiered to post a placard advertising the letter grade, which assures consumers can decide if they want to take the risk and eat in a restaurant with a low rate.
+Restaurants are required to post a placard advertising the letter grade, which assures consumers can decide if they want to take the risk and eat in a restaurant with a low rate.
 Then, of course, tricky owners manage solutions to cover bad inspections:

 ![alt a nice restaurant]({{ site.url }}/assets/images/proper_eats_post.jpg)